 Audi's sports car flagship features an aluminium chassis and the choice of a powerful V8 or V10 engine to deliver incredible performance.
 Two models are offered - a coupé and open-topped Spyder - and all cars are four-wheel drive with the choice of manual or automatic gearboxes.

 - Expensive options

 The R8 coupe is a beautifully designed mid-engined sports car that has got the performance, looks and quality to rival exotic machines from established sports and supercar firms like Ferrari and Porsche.
-Offered with either 4.2-litre V8 or 5.2-litre V10 petrol engines with quattro four-wheel drive, the R8 is hugely fast, but crucially, it's also an approachable, easy car to drive.
+Offered with either a 4.2-litre V8 or 5.2-litre V10 petrol engine with quattro four-wheel drive, the R8 is hugely fast but crucially it's also an approachable, easy car to drive.
 It's not very practical, but if you can afford the R8 you can afford something to do the shopping in - or have it delivered!

 - Glorious sounding engines

 - Adds another, even more exotic level, to R8 ownership